Code Generator Configuration

 idType

-• Description: Specifies the ID type for the generated primary key.
+- Description: Specifies the ID type for generated primary keys.

 Example Configuration